Bexorg-Inc/OTP-FM/REPRODUCIBILITY.md

 ### EB 5D Leave-Two-Out

 This experiment uses **5-dim PCA**, holds out t1 and t3, trains on t0, t2, t4, and evaluates **W2 distance** (in normalized space) at the held-out times, following the setup of [Persiianov et. al. (2025)](https://arxiv.org/abs/2506.01502).
-Not included in ICML 2026 paper because of time constraints.
+Not included in the paper because of time constraints.

 **Config:** `configs/singlecell/5DL2O/defaults.json` (layers on top of `defaults.json` → `W2.json`).
 Includes `consistency_loss=imf` since validation (Avg W2 over (t1, t3) = 0.8268 +/- 0.0030) showed IMF beats the meanflow default (0.8331 single-seed) on this experiment.